spatialthoughts/qgis-tutorials/source/docs/running_qgis_jobs.rst

 .. note::

-   Linux and Mac users need not create a separate launcher file like this.
-You can set the PATH and other Environment variables in the terminal and run your script directly.
+   Linux and Mac users will need to create a shell script to set the paths and environment variables.

 .. code-block:: none